nikopetr/Sentiment-Analysis-and-EDA-for-the-IMDB-Dataset/README.md

 ### Technical-Report and Code Availability

-- The complete text and analysis of the work is available and located in **EDA-and-Sentiment-Analysis-on IMDB-Dataset.pdf** file
+- The technical report and analysis of the work is available and located in **EDA-and-Sentiment-Analysis-on IMDB-Dataset.pdf** file
-- The implementation and code of the project is located in the **Implementation-Python Files** folder.
+- The implementation and code of the project is located in the **Implementation-Python Files** folder

 ## Overview